 What if I am taking birth control?

-An IUD (Intrauterine Device) can thin the lining of the uterus.
-I recommend that patients with an IUD have it removed and then wait for a normal period prior to attempting conception.
-This could take approximately 45 days if your menstrual cycle length was normal prior to insertion of the IUD.
+An IUD (intrauterine device) can thin the lining of the uterus.
+It is recommended that patients with an IUD have it removed and then wait for a normal period prior to attempting conception.
+This could take approximately 45 days if your menstrual cycle length was normal prior to the insertion of the IUD.